MOEAFramework/MOEAFramework/docs/developersGuide.md

 After making and testing your changes locally, the next step is to submit the code for review.
 The checklist below outlines this process:

-- [ ] Acknowledge that your contributions will included in the MOEA Framework and licensed under the GNU Lesser General Public License, version 3 or later.
+- [ ] Acknowledge that your contributions will be included in the MOEA Framework and licensed under the GNU Lesser General Public License, version 3 or later.
 This also applies to any third-party code or libraries included in your change.
 - [ ] Add any necessary tests to validate your changes.
 - [ ] Include any references or citations in the Javadoc comments.
 - [ ] Include the MOEA Framework copyright header at the beginning of every file.
 You may include your or your